OSE class 520: 1980s: Beginning

-As a product of co-operation between the two Germans, new trainsets bring some innovations.
-The new 12-cylinder MTU 396 TC 13 engines each deliver 1450 horsepower to the 1800 rounds per minute turbocharger.
-To meet the electrical needs of the train there are 2 generating sets each consisting of a 250-horsepower MAN D2866TUE diesel engine and a generator AvK Dkbs 49 / 150-4.
-The trains have a SIBAS control system, ergonomically controlled panoramic glass pane, air conditioning. each of the diesel engines rotates a generator that supplies current to 2 underground electric motors.
-Each electric drive transmits the movement to its trolley with Cardan transmission bridges.
+As a product of co-operation between the (then) two German states, new trainsets brought many innovations to the greek rolling stock fleet.
+The new 12-cylinder MTU 396 TC 13 engines deliver 1450 horsepower each, thanks to the 1800 rounds per minute turbocharger.
+To meet the energy consumption of each train, 2 energy generation sets, consisting of a 250-horsepower MAN diesel engine were installed to provide power to all wagons.
+The trains are also equipped with a SIBAS control system, ergonomically controlled panoramic glass windows and air conditioning.
+Each diesel engine rotates a generator that supplies current to 2 electric motors under every carriage, which then transmit the movement to their respective bogeys with Cardan transmission bridges.
 The axle configuration is B0, B0 + 2,2 + 2,2 + B0, B0.

-The interior of the trains for their time was the most luxurious of the Greek railways.
-The luxurious and comfortable seats are airy, and are divided into 144 seats of B class and 36 of A class.
-There was a canteen and a kitchen for the meal preparation in the intermediate vehicle of the A class.
-Serving at the seats is done as it was on airplanes.
-The comfort of the trip is helped by the newcomer to the Greek train, air-conditioning while for the better absorption of the solar rays, the passenger coach windows are smoked with copper.
-Finally, the vehicles are fully soundproofed and equipped with an announcement system.
-Class 520 trainsets wagons were mainly used in long-distance interconnections across the Greek normal network range.
-Specifically, they took on the burden of the (Piraeus) Athens-Thessaloniki-Alexandroupolis, Athens-Volos, Athens-Kalampaka and Athens-Kozani fast routes.
+The interior of the trains was the most luxurious of the Greek railways at the time of their introduction.
+The seats, which are well padded and comfortable, are divided into 144 B class and 36 A class sitting spaces.
+There is also a canteen and a kitchen for the meal preparation in the intermediate vehicle between the A and B class wagons.
+At-Seat service was also available for some time in a manner similar to that of air travel, while the air conditioning system offered levels of comfort never experienced before on a Greek train.
+Finally, all wagons are well insulated against external noise and are equipped with an announcement system.
+The Class 520 was mainly used in long-distance services across the standard gauge railway network, specifically, on routes with high demand, such as the (Piraeus) Athens-Thessaloniki-Alexandroupolis, Athens-Volos, Athens-Kalampaka and Athens-Kozani intercity routes.

 90s-today

 In 1993, OSE, in view of the small capacity of the trains, ordered additional trainsets.
-New trainsets are manufactured by AEG in Henningsdorf.
+New trainsets are manufactured by AEG in Hennigsdorf.
 Differences are insignificant at both mechanical and operational levels.
 The addition of an intermediate coach with 54 A-seat seats gives the opportunity to create a space for the vehicle with a canteen.
 Thus, the new trains feature 144 class B seats, 75 class A seats and 12 unnamed seats as a dining room.

 Since 2004 and the launching of new passenger coaches on these routes, their role has been gradually reduced.
 In 2007 and with the departure of the Siemens Desiro Classic from the Greek network, they were launched on the new Athens-Corinth-Kiato dual line.
 During the following years, they were demoted on local and regional routes on the Athens-Halkida, Athens-Lianokladi-Stylida, Athens-Larissa, Thessaloniki-Larisa-Kalampaka and Larissa-Volos routes.